-A lead candidate for the treatment of neurological disorders, AVCN319301, is a cannabinoid oral formulation and is under development.
-Animal studies have shown improved bioavailability relative to administration of other formulations that are available currently from licensed producers in Canada (see figure below).
+AVCN319301 is our lead candidate for the treatment of neurological disorders.
+This product is a cannabinoid oral formulation and is under development.
+Animal studies have shown improved bioavailability relative to administration of other formulations that are available currently from licensed producers in Canada.
 Further pre-clinical testing is required before we can begin clinical trials.
 See "Drug Discovery and Development Process".